tdangw/Caro-AI-Arena-Onl/README.md

         // Online user presence:
         match /onlineUsers/{userId} {
+            // Any authenticated user can read the presence information of any other user.
-            allow read: if request.auth != null;
+            // This is necessary for the lobby to display who is online. allow read: if request.auth != null;

-            // A user can create, update, or delete their OWN presence document. allow create, delete: if request.auth != null && request.auth.uid == userId;
+            // A user can create or delete their OWN presence document. allow create, delete: if request.auth != null && request.auth.uid == userId;

+            // Update permissions:
-            // A user can update their OWN document. allow update: if request.auth != null && request.auth.uid == userId;
+            // 1.
+A user can update their own document.

-            // A user can ALSO update another user's document, but ONLY to change their status
-            // to 'in_game'.
-This allows game creation logic to work securely. allow update: if request.auth != null
+            // 2.
+Any user can update another user's status to 'in_game' for matchmaking. allow update: if request.auth != null && (
+                (request.auth.uid == userId) ||
+                (
-                          && request.resource.data.status == 'in_game'
+                    request.resource.data.status == 'in_game' &&
-                          && (resource.data.status == 'idle' || resource.data.status == 'in_queue');
+                    (resource.data.status == 'idle' || resource.data.status == 'in_queue')
+                )
+            );
         }

         // Matchmaking queue: Authenticated users can create their own queue entry.
-        // **CRITICAL FIX**: Any authenticated user can delete any entry.
-This is necessary
+        // Any authenticated user can delete any entry.
+This is necessary for matchmaking
-        // for the matchmaking logic where one user removes both themselves and their opponent. match /matchmakingQueue/{userId} {
+        // where one user removes both themselves and their opponent from the queue. match /matchmakingQueue/{userId} {
             allow read: if request.auth != null;
-            allow create: if request.auth != null && request.auth.uid == userId;
+            allow create: if request.auth.uid == userId;
             allow delete: if request.auth != null;
         }